souperdoupe/crunkbong/scripts/wefe-netdude/README.md

 # Rationale
 The tradeoff with popular wifi managers that one often inhibits modularity.
+There are two scripts, which both achieve a fundamental goal, but do so in different ways (both have their own installer, too):

+wefe-if: uses network/interfaces directly.
 This script aims to deliver the similar core functionality while also giving the user control for individualized modularity.
 I also wrote this to serve as a rough precursor to an openbsd variant.

+wefe-sup: uses wpa_supplicant.
+Fundamentally the same as the former, but accomplishes its goal using wpa_supplicant directly.

 The only real caveat is that it will not automatically connect to another